 We highly recommend some special restaurants in the area of De Zwaluwenhof:

-In Zierikzee: Grand Café De Werf, Brasserie De Kaoie, Mon Dragon, De Zeeuwse Hemel en Hector.
+In Zierikzee: Grand Café De Werf, Brasserie De Kaoie, Café De Biet and Hector.
 Free parking on P1 Havenpoort.

-In Kats: Het Katse Veer (Michelin-star).
+In Kats: Het Katse Veer (fine dining, Michelin-star).
 In Kamperland: Ristorante Basilic.
 We advise you to make reservations in advance.

 If you visit Zierikzee, make sure to visit the ice cream parlor Capri.
 An absolute must for delicious and homemade ice cream.
 All touristic information, also about museums, festivals and marketdays, is available at Zeeland.com.